 - Make available an open Wi-Fi network, as well as public workstations for Internet access, word processing, and other public information needs.

 - Provide a booking system for workstation use that ensures equitable access to the Internet and efficient use of resources

 - Provide a safe, welcoming environment for all its members

 - Protect the privacy of user and ensure confidentiality of legitimate use

-- Protect the security of Library computers, devices, and users by blocking the installation of any additional software, including browser add-ons and plugins.
+- Protect the security of library computers, devices, and customers by blocking the installation of any additional software, including browser add-ons and plugins.

 - Train library staff in the effective, safe use of the Internet, how to provide effective Internet orientation training programs for the public; and how to effectively carry out this Public Internet & Technology Policy.

 - Promote public awareness of the Public Internet & Technology Policy.

 - Recognize that the Internet contains a wide variety of resources, including those that some may consider controversial or offensive.
 Respect the sensibilities of others when accessing sites that may reasonably be offensive to others.